kohesive/injekt/README.md

 ```
 val myProp: SomeClass by localScope.injectValue()
 ```

+And in your base class for your activity, you could add helper functions that look like the global `injectValue()` or `injectLazy()` functions but rather use the local scope.
+This way your syntax stays consistent.

 To clear a local scope, drop your reference to the scope and it will garabage collect away.
 There is no explicit clear method.